traktuner/networkShareMounter/README.md

 <img src="networkShareMounterv2Screenshot.png" />

 ### Configuration preferences
-To help administartor to configure the Network Share Mounter we provied a Jamf Custom Schema for configuration profiles.
-Description of all avaible values:
+To help administrator to configure the Network Share Mounter we provied a Jamf Custom Schema for configuration profiles.
+The defaults domain for v2 is `de.fau.rrze.NetworkShareMounter`.
+All avaible values:

 | Key                 | Type  | Description            | Default Value | Aviable in version | Required? | Example |
 | :------------------ | :---- | :---------------------|:-------------------------------------- | --------------------------------- | ------- | ---- |